SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications SFP6800+D - Tx2.md

 ### CMPST Tx2

-This page contains the information about CMPST parameters regarding Tx2cards.
+This page contains the information about CMPST parameters regarding Tx2 cards.

 ### Electrical Tx2

-This page contains the information about Electrical parameters regarding Tx2cards.
+This page contains the information about Electrical parameters regarding Tx2 cards.

 ### HDMI Tx

-This page contains the information about HDMI parameters regarding Txcards.
+This page contains the information about HDMI parameters regarding Tx cards.

 ### Optical Tx2

-This page contains the information about Optical parameters regarding Tx2cards.
+This page contains the information about Optical parameters regarding Tx2 cards.